OfficeDev/Word-Add-in-JS-Watermark/README.md

 ## Questions and comments

-We'd love to get your feedback about the Document assembly Word add-in sample.
+We'd love to get your feedback about the Watermark Word add-in sample.
 You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/Word-Add-in-JS-Watermark/issues) section of this repository.

 Questions about add-in development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
 Make sure that your questions or comments are tagged with [office-js], [word], and [API].